1931–32 Greek Football Cup

 The 1931–32 Greek Football Cup was the first edition of the Greek Football Cup.
-The competition culminated with the Greek Cup Final, held at Leoforos Alexandras Stadium, on 8 November 1931.
+All matches took place within 1931 and before the start of the national and local championships.
+The competition culminated with the Greek Cup final, held at Leoforos Alexandras Stadium, on 8 November 1931.
 The match was contested by AEK Athens and Aris, with AEK Athens winning by 5–3.